‘Is it really true that in Finland the sun doesn’t set at all in the summer?’

 And about how is the Finnish summer really like.

 There are many myths about Finland that foreigners don’t really know whether to believe to be true or not.
 Like are polar bears actually walking on the streets down here?
 Or is Santa Claus, or Father Christmas, really from Finland?
-(This was actually the only question I was asked by my British soon-to-be-bosses after flying me over to London for a job interview a few years back.)
+(This was actually the only question my British soon-to-be-bosses asked me after flying me over to London for a job interview a few years back.)

 I have also heard people wondering if the Moomins are running freely in the woods down here or if people in Finland live in igloos.
 Among all these funny myths, the most asked question seems to be ‘is it true that in Finland the sun doesn’t set at all in the summer’?